 - Three References

-References should use the 'Standardized Reference' form available in PhORCAS.
+References should complete the reference section in PhORCAS.
 Traditional letters of reference are not required.

 - Letter of Intent